hectorproko/Quartz/content/darey.io/Terraform/Terraform16-19/PART2_PROJECT_17.md

 ==Pending Clean Up==

 # AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-2/4
-Project 17 Terraform

-Best practices Tagging
+> [!info] Best practices Tagging

-**Tagging** helps you manage your resources much more efficiently:
+> **Tagging** helps you manage your resources much more efficiently:
-* Resources are much better organized in ‘virtual’ groups
+> * Resources are much better organized in ‘virtual’ groups
-* They can be easily filtered and searched from console or programmatically
+> * They can be easily filtered and searched from console or programmatically
-* Billing team can easily generate reports and determine how much each part of infrastructure costs how much (by department, by type, by environment, etc.)
+> * Billing team can easily generate reports and determine how much each part of infrastructure costs how much (by department, by type, by environment, etc.)
-* You can easily determine resources that are not being used and take actions accordingly
+> * You can easily determine resources that are not being used and take actions accordingly
-* If there are different teams in the organization using the same account, tagging can help differentiate who owns which resources
+> * If there are different teams in the organization using the same account, tagging can help differentiate who owns which resources

-Lets add multiple tags as a default set. for example, in out [terraform.tfvars](https://github.com/hectorproko/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-1-to-4/blob/main/PBL/terraform.tfvars) file we can have default tags defined.
+Let's add multiple tags as a default set.
+For example, in our [terraform.tfvars](https://github.com/hectorproko/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-1-to-4/blob/main/PBL/terraform.tfvars) file, we can define default tags.

 ``` bash
 tags = {
   Enviroment      = "development"